-- Cumulative GPA of 3.0 or higher - GPA of 3.0 or higher in all nursing courses - Demonstrated conduct that reflects integrity and professionalism
+- Cumulative GPA of 3.0 or higher - GPA of 3.0 or higher in all nursing courses (no previous NUR course failures) - Demonstrated conduct that reflects integrity and professionalism

-Students who meet all eligibility requirements will be invited for consideration for induction into the Delta Zeta Chapter during their third semester or equivalent term in the program.
+Students who meet all eligibility requirements will be invited provisionally for consideration for induction into the Delta Zeta Chapter at the conclusion of their third semester or equivalent term in the program.
 Accepting the invitation to participate is optional.